 Unites States >> States >> California

-California is a state in the Western United States and borders Oregon to the north, Nevada and Arizona to the east, and the Mexican state of Baja California to the south.
-California is the most populous state in the United States and Its third-largest U.S. state by area.
+California is a state in the Western United States, bordered by Oregon to the north, Nevada and Arizona to the east, and the Mexican state of Baja California to the south.
+It is the most populous state in the United States and the third-largest state by land area.

 Area and Population Density